jenting/longhorn/enhancements/20210525-async-pull-backups.md

    6. Loop the `backupVolumesToDelete`, delete the CR in `backupvolumes.longhorn.io`.
    7. Loop all backup volumes in the cluster CR `backupvolumes.longhorn.io`, for each backup volume (BV):
       1. Get the backup volume in the cluster CR `backupvolumes.longhorn.io`.
-      2. List historical volume backups in the backup volume CR `backupvolumes.longhorn.io` field `status.backups`.
+      2. List volume snapshot backups in the backup volume CR `backupvolumes.longhorn.io` field `status.backups`.
-      3. List historical volume backups under the backup volume (BV)from the remote backup store.
+      3. List volume snapshot backups under the backup volume (BV)from the remote backup store.
       4. Find the different volume backups `volumeBackupsToPull` that are in the remote backup store and aren't in the backup volume CR field `status.backups`.
       5. Find the different volume backups `volumeBackupsToDelete` that are in the backup volume CR `status.backups` and aren't in the remote backup store.
-      6. Loop the `volumeBackupsToPull`, read the historical volume backup metadata from the remote backup store, and add to the backup volume CR field `status.backups`.
+      6. Loop the `volumeBackupsToPull`, read the volume snapshot backup metadata from the remote backup store, and add to the backup volume CR field `status.backups`.
       7. Loop the `volumeBackupsToDelete`, delete the backup volume CR `status.backups`.
       8. Update the backup volume (BV) CR `status.backups`.